 For instance, you can consider the ads if you want to eliminate them.
 You also gain full access to extended and bonus characteristics in the process that is otherwise not possible for free.

-Some of the best language learning software allows you to download lessons for offline study, as well as stats and advanced tracking analytics.
+Some of the best language-learning software lets you download lessons for offline study.
+You can also get stats and advanced tracking analytics.

-You can test your skills and skills unlimited times if you already know some modules.
+You can test your skills as many times as you like if you already know some modules.

 You can find hundreds of language apps.

-Choosing one for your language goal can quickly become overwhelming when comparing some of the most downloaded, rated, and favorite ones.
+Choosing one for your language goal can quickly become overwhelming when you compare the most-downloaded, most-rated, and most-favorite options.

-Fortunately, if you carefully break down the flexibility, features, available languages, and reviews with each app, you’re interested.
-Then, it will often become clear which is the most suitable for you.
+Fortunately, if you carefully break down each app’s flexibility, features, available languages, and reviews, you’ll be able to make an informed decision.
+Then it will often become clear which option is most suitable for you.

 A word of caution: This is not a list of recommendations.
-These useful apps are in random order, which can be worthwhile per your requirements.
+These useful apps are listed in random order; the order may be beneficial depending on your requirements.
 Pick the one that suits your goal!

 Let’s get started.

-There is no list of the best language learning apps that don’t mention Duolingo.
-With more than 500 million users, this is the most prominent and downloaded language app.
+There is no list of the best language-learning apps that is complete without Duolingo.
+With over 500 million users, this is the most prominent and widely downloaded language app.

-Duolingo has successfully combined language learning with gamification, intending to make education simple and more delightful.
+Duolingo has successfully combined language learning with gamification to make education more straightforward and more delightful.

 This offers fun mini-lessons, making the entire procedure more manageable and enjoyable.